 The general philosophy, therefore, is to produce graduates with high academic and ethical standards and adequate practical exposure for self-employment as well as being of immediate value to the software industry and the community in general.

-The programme in Software Engineering focuses on imparting the knowledge and practical skills to enable students to understand the principles and practice of software systems design, development, and maintenance.
+The in Software Engineering programme focuses on imparting knowledge and practical skills to enable students to understand the principles and practice of software systems design, development, and maintenance.
 This should enable them to be able to balance software system design and development with safety, reliability, cost, and scheduling, especially for large scale systems.

-Our Software Engineering programme is aimed at achieving the goals and objectives of the National Policy on Industrialisation and Self-Reliance.
+The Software Engineering programme is aimed at achieving the goals and objectives of the National Policy on Industrialisation and Self-Reliance.
 This is to be achieved through the following: